-Each support service represents an expenditure of staff and funds, which is not an eligible expense under current EPA Environmental Workforce Development and Job Training (EWDJT) funding guidelines.
+Each support service represents an expenditure of staff and funds, which is not an eligible expense under current EPA Environmental Workforce Development and Job Training (JT) funding guidelines.
 Review each program grant and contribution carefully, determining eligible and ineligible expenditures.

 By leveraging the services of multiple organizations, individuals can be successful in resolving issues that would otherwise constrain them from entering an environmental career.
 The key to bridging services is good communication, information exchange, and resource sharing.
 Forming partnerships is addressed further in the chapter Building Partnerships.